nvim-tree/nvim-tree.lua/README.md

-let g:nvim_tree_hide_dotfiles = 1 "0 by default, this option hides files and folders starting with a dot `.` let g:nvim_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons). let g:nvim_tree_highlight_opened_files = 1 "0 by default, will enable folder and file icon highlight for opened files/directories. let g:nvim_tree_hide_root_folder = 1 "0 by default, will hide the current working directory on top of the tree" let g:nvim_tree_root_folder_modifier = ':~' "This is the default.
+let g:nvim_tree_hide_dotfiles = 1 "0 by default, this option hides files and folders starting with a dot `.` let g:nvim_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons). let g:nvim_tree_highlight_opened_files = 1 "0 by default, will enable folder and file icon highlight for opened files/directories. let g:nvim_tree_root_folder_modifier = ':~' "This is the default.
 See :help filename-modifiers for more options let g:nvim_tree_add_trailing = 1 "0 by default, append a trailing slash to folder names let g:nvim_tree_group_empty = 1 " 0 by default, compact folders that only contain a single folder into one node in the file tree